MihailCosmin/AutoMonkey/README.md

         <img alt="PositionTracker" src="demo/PositionTracker.gif" width="918px" height="574px"/>

         1.2.1.
-Now that you have the coordinates of the position you want to click on, you can use the "chain" function to click on it.
+Now that you have the coordinates of the position you want to click on, you can use the "chain" function to click on it

         ```